 K.L.
-Carver Elementary School was founded in 1947 on the site is where San Marino High School stands today.
+Carver Elementary School was founded in 1947 on the site where San Marino High School stands today.
 It opened its doors in 1948 as a K-3 school with two classes at each grade level.
 It is named after Kaufman Lowell Carver, who served as a San Marino School Board member for 19 years, 13 years of which he was president (1932-1945).
 He supervised rehabilitation of the schools after the 1933 earthquake.
 Carver's interest in the community went beyond the schools as he helped establish the Public Library and the Woman's Club.

 In 1950, five acres of land was purchased from Mr. Ishizu of Sunnyslope Gardens for the purpose of building a new elementary school on the east side of town.
 Since the property was in the county area, it was annexed by the city of San Marino to ensure fire and police service.

 Starting in 1997 Carver School underwent a major expansion and modernization, funded by two bond measures approved by the voters of SMUSD.
 During Phase I of this effort, an additional wing was added to house our school library with its landmark tower, a computer center, art and science rooms, and three new classrooms.
 During the following Phase II of construction a few years later, all existing classrooms were refurbished, air-conditioning was installed, and three additional permanent classrooms were added.
 In 2005 Carver School finished its last, and final, construction phase, which provided for the renovation of all the administrative offices, the auditorium, and the lunch court area.
-Carver School is now a K-5 school with 600 students in 30 classrooms and two county classrooms.
+Carver School is now a K-5 school with 600 students in 30 classrooms and a SELPA preschool.